hendricius/the-sourdough-framework/README.md

 If you would like to contribute with a small donation you can do so via my [ko-fi page.](https://breadco.de/book) Your donation will tremendously help me to cover costs related to running the-bread-code.
-It futhermore allows me to dedidcate time to continously update and improve this book.
+It furthermore allows me to dedicate time to continuously update and improve this book.

 ## Links